ravindu644/Android-Kernel-Tutorials/devcontainers/readme.md

   > [!TIP]
   > To download multiple files quickly, click files while holding ctrl (command button on MacOS) button.
 After all files picked do right click then click download as usual

-- Stopping codespace from VSCode Web
+- Stopping codespace from VSCode web

   Look at this image:
   ![alt text](img/usingcodespace-3.png)